Eye Care Over 40

 Any change in vision should always be reported to a doctor.
 Here are just a few of the warning signs of a serious eye problem:

 - Changing or fluctuating vision

 - Blind spots

 - Wavy or distorted images

 Adults over the age of 40, who suffer from systemic conditions like diabetes and high blood pressure, as well as anyone with a family history of eye disease, are at an even higher risk of developing eye and vision problems.
 These individuals should make the effort to see an eye doctor annually to protect their vision.

 Performing eye care for people over 40

 Adults over the age of 40 commonly undergo glaucoma, cataracts, and macular degeneration screenings during a comprehensive eye examination.
-Age-related vision changes like presbyopia are monitored and treated with glasses, bifocals, contact lenses, or refractive laser surgery.
+Age-related vision changes like presbyopia are monitored can be treated with glasses, bifocals, and contact lenses.

 Many of the eye conditions that affect adults over the age of 40 are progressive in nature.
 Along with eye health screenings, conditions like cataracts are monitored and treatment is provided when necessary to preserve a patient's lifestyle.